emorynlp/ddr/README.md

 # Deep Dependency Representation

 This project provides resources for Deep Dependency Representation (DDR) that integrates deep structures into dependency graphs.
-The main objective of this project is to develop dependency representations that are consistent across syntactic variations and give complete predicate argument structures including non-verbal predicates as well as external arguments.
+The main objective of this project is to develop a dependency representation that is coherent across syntactic variations and gives complete predicate argument structures including non-verbal predicates as well as external arguments.
 The project is under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) license and currently developed by the [Emory NLP](http://nlp.mathcs.emory.edu) research group.

 ## Documents